-Charles Vaughn is also an alumnus of The North Carolina School of the Arts, where he studied with the illustrious Maestro Jesus Silva, and he has participated in the master classes of an impressive array of world-renowned classical guitarists, including the legendary Andres Segovia, Pepe Romero,Christopher Parkening, David Russell, Frederick Hand (“Cramer vs. Cramer”), and Manuel Lopez Ramos.
+Charles Vaughn is also an alumnus of the UNC School of the Arts, where he studied with the illustrious Maestro Jesus Silva, and has participated in the master classes of an impressive array of world-renowned classical guitarists, including the legendary Andres Segovia, Pepe Romero,Christopher Parkening, David Russell, Frederick Hand (“Cramer vs. Cramer”), and Manuel Lopez Ramos.

 Mr. Vaughn has made numerous radio and television appearances, including WDAV (Classical 89), CABLEVISION, TIME WARNER CABLE, TNN, INSP, WSOC-TV, and WTVI which aired him in two concerts as part of their "Charlotte Artists" series.
 Charles has also been a featured guest on CAROLINAS ENTERTAINMENT on multiple occasions.
 He has performed solo concerts in the United States and abroad, has appeared with full symphony orchestras and chamber groups, and he has been featured in THE CHARLOTTE OBSERVER.